 In the course of making cheese soufflés over and over again, we tried different cheeses, from Comté and Gruyère to Cheddar and Stilton.
 The cheese you prefer will depend on how mild or sharp you like your cheeses, but start with Comté or Gruyère, two French basics.

-• You need to butter the entire inside thoroughly so the soufflé will rise evenly instead of sticking.
+• Butter the entire inside thoroughly so the soufflé will rise evenly instead of sticking.

 • After you butter the dish, coat the butter with grated Parmesan or bread crumbs; then turn the dish upside down and tap out the extra crumbs.
 It’s just like buttering and flouring a cake pan.

-• You can make an optional collar from parchment or foil, and tie it around the dish with kitchen twine.
+• Make an optional collar from parchment or foil, and tie it around the dish with kitchen twine.
 This enables the soufflé to rise up perfectly, but it isn’t essential unless you’re really aiming to impress picky gourmets.

 • Always place the rack in the center of the oven before preheating.